Henri de Sourdis

 Henri d'Escoubleau de Sourdis, 20 February 1593 to 18 June 1645, was a French naval commander and Archbishop of Bordeaux.

 Like many churchmen of his day, de Sourdis was a military man as well as a prelate.
-He fought in the Thirty Years' War and in 1628 served as commander of the artillery at the Siege of La Rochelle.
+Appointed Bishop of Maillezais in 1619, he fought in the Thirty Years' War and in 1628 served as commander of the artillery at the Siege of La Rochelle.
 The next year, 1629, Henri succeeded his brother François de Sourdis as Archbishop of Bordeaux.
 The succession had been legally arranged several years before and was confirmed by Cardinal Richelieu the day François died.